avrae/avrae/docs/aliasing/aliasing_tut.rst

 Here are a few tutorials for aliases that were created by the Avrae Development Discord.
 These should take you step by step through two example aliases.
-Thanks to @Croebh#5603 and @silverbass#2407 for writing these, and to @Ydomat#2886 for converting them to this format!
+Thanks to @Croebh#5603 and @silverbass#2407 for writing these, @Ydomat#2886 for converting them to this format, and @mobius#1442 for updating them!

 Half-Orc Relentless Endurance Tutorial
 --------------------------------------
-*By @silverbass#2407.*
+*By @silverbass#2407, updated by @mobius#1442*

 .. code-block:: text

   !alias orc-relentless

 This sets the alias name.
+If creating this alias in the Avrae workshop, you'll leave this line out.

 .. code-block:: text